datanest-earth/datanest-nodejs-client/readme.md

 Datanest's API uses API keys to authenticate requests along with a HMAC signature [(see docs)](./docs/readme.md) [(see implementation example.)](https://github.com/search?q=repo%3Adatanest-earth/datanest-nodejs-client%20signRequest&type=code) The signature may be tricky to implement, so we recommend using this package to get started.

+### Security Notice

+**Do not expose your API key and secret in client-side code.**
+This package is intended for server-side use only.

 ## Full REST API Documentation

 #### See the [Postman Documentation](docs/postman/readme.md)